How do you plan to accommodate the parking that will be required of the Project?

 What about the Project's impact on Schools?

-We intend to design the apartments that will be part of the Project as 2-bedroom units with a study that could be used as an occasional guestroom.
-The units are expected to measure 1,500 to 2,000 square feet, and given that there will be no outdoor amenities and that the project is located in downtown Darien, we do not expect young families to purchase or rent the units.
-Our recent experience in building and managing 745 Boston Post Road in Darien, which includes 8 luxury rental apartments, is important as that unit was 100% leased during construction to 7 different families, none of whom had any children in the Darien Public School system.
+We have designed the apartments that will be part of the Project as mostly 2-bedroom units with a study that could be used as an occasional guestroom.
+The units are expected to measure 1,500 to 2,000 square feet and given that there will be no outdoor amenities and that the project is located in downtown Darien, we do not expect young families to purchase or rent the units.
+Our recent experience in building and managing 745 Boston Post Road in Darien, which includes 8 luxury rental apartments, is important as that unit was 100% leased during construction to 7 different individuals and families, none of whom had any children in the Darien Public School system.
 Our initial tenants included young couples "trying out" Darien as a place to call home, and empty nesters looking for a simpler, maintenance-free way to live in Darien.
 An important point to consider is that the increased tax revenue generated for the Town of Darien by our development, which we are analyzing now, will be very significant and could be used to fund potentially necessary expansions to the existing Darien Public School system, lessening the burden on residential property owners.